scrapy-plugins/scrapy-zyte-api/docs/reference/settings.rst

 .. note:: A literal ``(all fields)`` string is used as value, not a list with
     all fields.

-If for any request a custom page object class is used to override some :ref:`zapi-extract` fields, the following stat is set:
+When a page object class is registered for a given combination of item type and URL, and that page object class overrides some fields, the following stat is
+set:

 .. code-block:: python